 Unfortunately, these or other circumstances may lead to severe injuries or even death.
 However, there are certain measures a person can take after a wreck, including contacting a compassionate Michigan boat accident lawyer to discuss their legal options.

-What to do After a Wreck
+What to do After a Boating Accident

 Even the most careful boater cannot control the actions of others on the water.
 After an accident happens, there are a number of steps to take.
 These include: